NatMon/seneca-college/IPC144/Workshops/Workshop 1/README.md

 ### SPECIFICATIONS

-Login to your Matrix (matrix.senecac.on.ca) accounts via SSH using an SSH client like PuTTY.
+Login to your Matrix (matrix.senecac.on.ca) account via SSH using an SSH client like PuTTY.
 You will need a Matrix account before you are able to do this.

 Once logged in, make a new directory for game called codeQuest and enter that directory.
 The commands below will accomplish this task: